osamingo/indigo/README.md

 ## About

 A distributed unique ID generator of using Sonyflake and encoded by Base58.
+Base58 logic is optimized unsigned int64.

 - ID max length is 11 characters by unsigned int64 max value.
 - Default characters: `123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz`